 "In 1913, a roulette table in a Monte Carlo casino saw black come up 26 times in a row.
 For that reason, gambler’s fallacy is also known as Monte Carlo fallacy"

 Another example could be a slot machine, which is in effect a random number generator with a set RTP (Return to Player).
 You can often witness players who have pumped considerable sums into a machine without success embargoing other players from their machine, convinced that a big win must logically follow their losing run.

 Of course, for this tactic to be viable, the bettor would have to have played an impractically large number of times to reach the RTP.

-When he established his law, Jacob Bernouilli asserted that even the stupidest man understands that the larger the sample, the more likely it is to represent the true probability of the observed event.
-He may have been a little harsh in his assessment by once you have an understanding of the Law of Large Numbers, and the law (or flaw) of averages is consigned to the rubbish bin, you won’t be one of Bernouilli’s ‘stupid men’.
+When he established his law, Jacob Bernoulli asserted that even the stupidest man understands that the larger the sample, the more likely it is to represent the true probability of the observed event.
+He may have been a little harsh in his assessment, but once you have an understanding of the Law of Large Numbers, and the law (or flaw) of averages is consigned to the rubbish bin, you won’t be one of Bernoulli’s ‘stupid men’.